Goblin (Dungeons & Dragons): Reception

 Scott Baird from Screen Rant compiled a list of the game's "10 Most Powerful (And 10 Weakest) Monsters, Ranked" in 2018, calling this one of the weakest, saying "Goblins are purposely designed to be weak and ineffective in combat so that they can fulfill their role as the tutorial battle of Dungeons & Dragons."
 Baird also found goblins the most stereotypical of choices for a combat encounter for beginning characters.

-In 2020, Comic Book Resources counted the goblin as # 10 on the list of "10 Powerful Monster Species That You Should Play As", stating that "They're pretty much everywhere in a fantasy setting and have so many variations that it is unlikely to not fit in a campaign.
+Bleeding Cool perceived the goblin as among "the more distinctive race options in the D&D multiverse" and Syfy Wire considered it among the players' "favorites", while Comic Book Resources counted the goblin as # 10 on the list of "10 Powerful Monster Species That You Should Play As", stating that "They're pretty much everywhere in a fantasy setting and have so many variations that it is unlikely to not fit in a campaign.
 The traditional goblin is the equivalent of an internet troll, smallish, angry, looking to bully those it can and flee if the confrontation goes badly."

 Paul Karczag and Lawrence Schick counted the goblin among the "five main "humanoid" races" in AD&D.

+Cyril Pasteau for Backstab found goblins suitable opponents for characters of the lowest level.

+A.V.
+Club reviewer Nick Wanserski praised the "thoughtful" look on goblins provided in Volo's Guide to Monsters: While "such staples as orcs, goblins, and kobolds [...] often get lumped together as a dull monolith", the many details here give "a lot of personality to an otherwise easily forgettable monster."
+As a player character race CGMagazine contributor Chris de Hoog considered the "monster-based" goblins among the "more unconventional" options.